RebeccaHirst/AVsync/README.md

 Sync Mic recorded audio with video
 ===================================

 Automatically sync mic recorded audio with a video files.
 Useful for when you need to replace low quality audio of a video recording with a higher quality simultaneously recorded audio.
-This project generally follows [this guide](http://www.dsg-bielefeld.de/dsg_wp/wp-content/uploads/2014/10/video_syncing_fun.pdf).
+This project generally follows [this guide](http://www.dsg-bielefeld.de/dsg_wp/wp-content/uploads/2014/10/video_syncing_fun.pdf) but instead trims audio and video to an initial clap event, then replaces the video audio with the recorded mic audio file.

 ## Step-by-step guide